Home Home

 WANT TO LEARN MORE?

-An enamel badge is placed on the pocket.
-Green enamel background with two crossed swords in the center.
+The Supreme Headquarters Allied Powers Europe (SHAPE) badge is secured on the right upper pocket.
+It is of enamel construction and is in the shape of a shield.
+The design consists of Green enamel background with two crossed swords in the center.
 The words "Vigilia Pretium Libertatis".
 Sun rays on the background.
 Beautifully constructed badge.
+SHAPE was the central military command of NATO.

 This is a tailor made uniform.
 Officers had the ability to purchase custom made uniforms.
 The tailor who manufactured the item placed its own production tag. it is interesting to note that the uniform was made in Germany.
 More than likely when the soldier was stationed in the area.
 This is known as a theater made uniform.